 We experience seasons because the Earth is tilted on its axis, and the Earth’s orbit is elliptical.

-Different angles that the Sun’s rays hit the Earth result in different amounts of heat.
+The angle at which the Sun’s rays strike Earth results in varying amounts of heat.

 The four seasons are:

-December – Around this time and along with June, Earth is at the position of the orbit furthest from the Sun.
-At this point Due to the Earth’s tilt, the north is tilted away from the sun and the south is tilted towards the sun.
-This means it is winter in the north and summer in the south.
+December – Around this time, due to Earth’s axial tilt, the Northern Hemisphere is tilted away from the Sun, while the Southern Hemisphere is tilted towards the Sun.
+This results in winter in the Northern Hemisphere and summer in the Southern Hemisphere.

 The equator is an imaginary line around the middle of the planet, midway between the North Pole and the South Pole.
 Wherever the Earth is in orbit, the Sun hits the equator at around the same angle each time.
-Which means the equator doesn’t experience seasons.
+This means that the equator doesn’t experience distinct seasons.